Iowa Department of Agriculture and Land Stewardship recently announced

-We anticipate at least monthly seed collection workshops from May through October at several sites in the Loess Hills and will be looking for volunteers.
+We anticipate at least monthly seed harvest workshops from May through October at several sites in the Loess Hills and will be looking for volunteers.
 If you are interested, fill out this form.

 Check the project website for more details as they are confirmed!